-38. When the boat is fully rigged with mast vertical, sails hoisted in racing trim and sheeted for windward sailing, no part of the jib luff wire, excluding cringles, shall project more than 5 mm forward as measured perpendicular to the luff, of an imaginary line drawn from a point on the deck line a maximum 5450 mm from the aft
+38. When the boat is fully rigged with mast vertical, sails hoisted in racing trim and sheeted for windward sailing, no part of the jib luff wire, excluding cringles, shall project more than 5 mm forward as measured perpendicular to the luff, of an imaginary line drawn from a point on the deck line a maximum 5450 mm from the aft side of the transom to a point on the front of the mast at a maximum 5250 mm above the deck line, that is below the lower edge of Limit mark (band) number 4.
+(See Appendices D and E)

-87. No part of the jib/Genoa shall extend more than 15 mm in front of the forward edge of the luff wire when the luff is tensioned.
+87. No part of the jib/Genoa shall extend more than 10 mm in front of the forward edge of the luff wire when the luff is tensioned.